fernandomv3/cuack/README.md

 You can add multiple csv files by appending them to the csv parameter of the page.
 * The filename attribute is the path to the csv file relative to the cuack.py script.
 * The var_name attribute is the name of the variable in the template used to to reference the data.
 * The csv_params is a dictionary containing settings for loading the csv file.
-For more info on what parameters are available and how to use them, be sure to check the python documentation on the module csv [here](https://docs.python.org/3/library/csv.html).
+For more info on what parameters are available and how to use them, be sure to check the Python documentation of the csv module [here](https://docs.python.org/3/library/csv.html).

 After modifying the pages.json file, you can use the variable specified in var_name in your template.
 This variable contains 2 attributes:
 * fieldnames : A list of the fieldnames in the same order as the csv file